Romy Gonzalez Player Props: White Sox vs. Angels

 Romy Gonzalez At The Plate

-- Gonzalez has two doubles, two triples, a home run and a walk while hitting .200.
+- Gonzalez is batting .206 with two doubles, two triples, two home runs and a walk.

-- Gonzalez has had a base hit in 10 of 23 games this year, and multiple hits once.
+- Gonzalez has had a base hit in 11 of 24 games this season, and multiple hits once.

+- In 24 games played this season, he has homered in two of them.

+- In 29.2% of his games this season, Gonzalez has driven in at least one run.
+In three of those games (12.5%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.